 Outpatient Clinical Training

-The fellows’ continuity clinic is held weekly (save for the fellow on the inpatient consult service at any given time).
+The fellows' continuity clinic is held weekly.
 Fellows will see 1-2 new and 4-6 follow-up patients per clinic along with the attending.
 As a referral center, our outpatient patient mix includes both common (CKD, hypertension), advanced (renal transplant, CKD in other solid organ transplant patients), and unusual cases (e.g. atypical or complex glomerular disease presentations).

-The first year of training is a busy clinical year.
+The first year of training is heavily concentrated on inpatient consult service with some exposure to transplant and outpatient dialysis.
 The second year brings more longitudinal exposure to chronic in-center hemodialysis and peritoneal dialysis.
 Research time is spread throughout the year to allow the fellow to initiate and complete a meaningful project.
 Depending on the interests and goals of the fellow, projects are possible in both basic and clinical science.
 A goal of this activity is a peer-reviewed manuscript, or other scholarly output at that level.
 Our fellows have had poster and oral presentations at national meetings; submitted peer-reviewed publications; written successful IRB protocols; and obtained extramural grant funding.
 While not all of our fellows plan to pursue clinical research after fellowship, motivated and skilled trainees will find challenging research work which can form the basis for further exploration.